niluminous/fooddata/README.md

 - **Description**:
   RecipeNLG is a dataset with **2.2 million recipes**, derived from Recipe1M+ and additional data scraped from cooking websites.
 It is designed for semi-structured text generation tasks like recipe generation, leveraging Named Entity Recognition (NER) for extracting food entities.
 - **Paper**: [Link to Paper](https://aclanthology.org/2020.inlg-1.4.pdf)
-  Citation: Bieniecki, Wojciech, et al. "RecipeNLG: A Cooking Recipes Dataset for Semi-Structured Text Generation." *INLG*, 2020.
+  Citation: Bień, M., Gilski, M., Maciejewska, M., Taisner, W., Wiśniewski, D., & Ławrynowicz, A. (2020).
+RecipeNLG: A Cooking Recipes Dataset for Semi-Structured Text Generation.
+Proceedings of the 13th International Conference on Natural Language Generation, 22–28.
+Association for Computational Linguistics.
 - **Dataset**: [Link to Dataset](https://recipenlg.cs.put.poznan.pl/)

 #### **Key Features**: